colegraham/colegraham.github.io/index.markdown

 # About

-I'm a Prager Assistant Professor in the Division of Applied Mathematics at Brown University, funded by an NSF Postdoctoral Fellowship.
+In the spring of 2024, I am concluding my time as a Prager Assistant Professor in the Division of Applied Mathematics at Brown University.
+In the fall, I will begin an appointment as an assistant professor in the Department of Mathematics at the University of Wisconsin&ndash;Madison.

 I completed my PhD in 2021 at Stanford University under the direction of Lenya Ryzhik.